 Cryonics, aka human cryopreservation, is the practice of preserving human bodies at sub-freezing temperatures (-196°C) after their legal death.
-The aim is to treat the causes of death and restore the patient to good health when medical technology has the capability.
+The aim is to treat the causes of death and restore the patient to good health when (and if) medical technology has the capability in the (far) future.

 In this article, we’ll cover some of the basic information related to this potentially life-saving technology.

 To better understand cryonics, you should know what happens inside the body when the temperature is lowered.
 You may have heard stories in the news about people surviving for over an hour after falling into frozen lakes before being rescued.
 Their hearts stopped beating but they lived to tell the tale.
 How is that possible?

 The icy water lowered their temperature, slowed their metabolism, and greatly reduced their brain function to the point where almost no oxygen was required.
 So the temperature of the icy water had put their body into a kind of suspended animation.

 Cryonics uses a similar, but more complex process.
 At even lower temperatures, cell decay stops entirely.
 The body enters a state of “biological pause” similarish to natural biostasis.
 Once in this state, people can theoretically be stored indefinitely, allowing time for technology to advance to a point where treatment of their cause of death and revival is possible.

 So, even though they’re ‘dead’, cryonics patients could still still be treated.
 Just not today.

 Cryopreservation can only begin once someone has been declared legally dead.

 Once you die and your heartbeat stops pumping blood, your vital organs are starved of oxygen.
 Cells within your body begin to “recycle” themselves and decay as a result.
 To stop the process of degradation with the least amount of damage to the body and brain, it’s important to start the cryopreservation process as close to circulatory arrest (but only after legal death) as possible.